1945 March 15, ANNE FRANK (Bergen Belsen, Germany)

 1639 January 23, AUTO DA FE (Lima, Peru)

-More than eighty New Christians were burned in this Auto Da Fe, including Francisco Maldonna de Silva (Elia Nazareno), after the Inquisition discovered that they were holding regular Jewish services.
+More than eighty New Christians were burned in this Auto Da Fe, including the renown doctor Francisco Maldonna de Silva (Elia Nazareno), after the Inquisition discovered that they were holding regular Jewish services.
 De Silva spent 12 years in prison, during which time he managed to write two books using a chicken bone and charcoal.
 Each book was about 100 pages.
 He succeeded in putting together a rope out of corn husks, but instead of escaping he used it to visit other prisoners, urging them to believe in Judaism.

 1575 January 8, AUTO DA FE AT SEVILLE (Spain)